openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/iot.md

 ### Stormwater Management

 IoT can facilitate remote, real-time monitoring of water consumption, water levels and channel flows, allowing for use optimization, quality or management [(Mourisard 2023)](https://www.synox.io/en/smart-watering/how-does-iot-contribute-to-the-sustainable-city-by-improving-stormwater-management/).
-IoT can enhance monitoring by efficiently tracking rainfall, tank levels, water quality, and the status of valves and pumps ([Okoli & Kabaso 2024](https://doi.org/10.3390/w16040557); [Alshami et al. 2024](https://ieeexplore.ieee.org/document/10506924))).
+IoT can enhance monitoring by efficiently tracking rainfall, tank levels, water quality, and the status of valves and pumps ([Okoli & Kabaso 2024](https://doi.org/10.3390/w16040557); [Alshami et al. 2024](https://ieeexplore.ieee.org/document/10506924)).
 This monitoring could allow more efficient rain water forecasting, harvesting and management.
 For instance, in Singapore, authorities have deployed an IoT-based real-time rainfall data collection system to predict flooding and improve water resource management [(Mourisard 2023)](https://www.synox.io/en/smart-watering/how-does-iot-contribute-to-the-sustainable-city-by-improving-stormwater-management/).
 It can enhance water conservation by capturing it and storing water more efficiently or optimising its use [(Singh & Ahmed 2021)](https://doi.org/10.1016/j.matpr.2020.08.588).
 Sensors can sort water during collection, distinguishing between water suitable for household tasks or toilets and water that can be treated for drinking and cooking [(Bhuyan and Yasmin 2022)](https://doi.org/10.5281/zenodo.7215581).

 ### Waste Management

 IoT can support more efficient waste management and recycling, including the shift towards a circular economy [(Nižetić et al. 2020)](https://doi.org/10.1016/j.jclepro.2020.122877).
 Several applications are currently used, from smart monitoring of waste bins, e.g. by bin filling level detection, waste temperature and fire detection, bin vibration occurrence and bin tilt, presence of waste operators, waste humidity, bin GPS location, to the smart coordination of waste trucks and the reduction of food waste [(Nižetić et al. 2020)](https://doi.org/10.1016/j.jclepro.2020.122877).
 IoT can also be used to detect illegal dump sites and track hazardous waste [(Belli et al. 2020)](https://doi.org/10.3390/smartcities3030052).

-## Relevance Within the Project Cycle
+## Relevance within the Project Cycle
 ------

 IoT can be helpful throughout all phases of project implementation.